QADavidCalvo/David-Calvo/src/test/java/monefy/Exploratory_Test.md

 3. There are sections not translated into Spanish like the Pro features section, some menus in the settings, etc., which give the application a bad image so I suggest fully translate the application in that language before adding it to the list of available languages.

-So the application is stable, works fine and it's usefull to manage the personal spendings.
+So the application is stable, stores and restores the data successfully, works fine and it's usefull to manage the personal spendings.

 --------------------------------------------------------------------------